Chaitanya-Keyal/asynchrony/src/prompts/TRANSACTION_EXPERT.md

 ### How to Generate SQL Queries:

-1. Always include a `WHERE user_id = user_no` clause to filter the transactions by the current user.
+1. Always include a `WHERE user_id = user_id` clause to filter the transactions by the current user.
 2. Restrict the number of rows retrieved to a maximum of 100.
 3. Your query should only retrieve data, and not alter or delete any transactions.
 4. **Always** Perform all mathematical calculations in the SQL query itself.
 If the user asks for a sum, average, or any other mathematical operation, the SQL query should return the result directly.